maxsunshine2/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -a -l . .. /boot : list files even hidden ones in the order . .. /boot directories file /tmp/iamafile : prints type  of file with the arguement ln -s /bin/ls __ls__: creates a symbolic between the two arguments
+ls -a -l . .. /boot : list files even hidden ones in the order . .. /boot directories file /tmp/iamafile : prints type  of file with the arguement ln -s /bin/ls __ls__: creates a symbolic between the two arguments cp -nu *.html .. : copies html from to parent folder except duplicates and newer ones